DarkNavySecurity/darknavysecurity.github.io/content/en/darknavy_insight/the_most_golden_bypass_of_2024/index.md

 Chrome is renowned for its exceptional security, with the Google security team continuously researching and implementing cutting-edge vulnerability mitigation mechanisms.
 One of the most well-known among them is MiraclePtr, designed to prevent attackers from exploiting Use-After-Free (UAF) vulnerabilities in the browser.

-The PartitionAlloc heap allocator in Chrome maintains a hidden refcount field when allocating and freeing objects.
-In simple terms, the MiraclePtr mitigation mechanism works as follows:
-If an object is freed while its refcount is not zero, this indicates the presence of a dangerous reference in the code, meaning the object is a potential UAF target.
-At this point, the heap manager isolates the dangerous object, preventing potential exploitation.
+The PartitionAlloc heap allocator in Chrome maintains a user-transparent refcount field when allocating and freeing objects.
+In simple terms, the MiraclePtr mitigation mechanism works as follows: If an object is freed while its refcount is not zero, this indicates the presence of a dangerous reference in the code, meaning the object is a potential UAF target.
+At this point, the heap allocator isolates the dangerous object, preventing potential exploitation.

 - June 2022: The new MiraclePtr security mechanism was officially enabled in the browser process on Windows and Android.
 - September 2022: The scope was expanded, enabling MiraclePtr in all processes except the renderer process.